lorvent/sms/README.md

                 "error": "not_valid_data"
             }

-## Dairies for student and date [GET /parent/dairy_date]
+## Dairies for student and date [GET /parent/diary_date]
-Get all dairies for student and selected date
+Get all diaries for student and selected date

 + Request (application/json)
     + Body